sm-miller/sm-miller.github.io/_pages/research.md

 ## Working Papers

-[The Effect of Medicaid on Crime: Evidence from the Oregon Health Insurance Experiment](/assets/OHIE_Crime.pdf) : *with Amy Finkelstein and Katherine Baicker,* NBER Working Paper 33244.
+[The Effect of Medicaid on Crime: Evidence from the Oregon Health Insurance Experiment](/assets/OHIE_Crime.pdf) : *with Amy Finkelstein and Katherine Baicker,* NBER Working Paper 33244, conditionally accepted, *Review of Economics and Statistics*.

 [The Causal Effects of Income on Political Attitudes and Behavior: A Randomized Field Experiment](https://www.nber.org/papers/w33214)
 : *with Elizabeth Rhodes, Alex Bartik, David Broockman, Patrick Krause and Eva Vivalt,* NBER Working Paper